-The Camp Bowen Society for the Independence of the Blind and Deafblind is a federal not-for-profit organization that operates the Camp Bowen summer camps, independent living skills training, and outreach programs benefiting people who are blind and Deafblind.
+The Camp Bowen Society for the Independence of the Blind and Deafblind, often simply shortened to the Camp Bowen Society, is a federal not-for-profit organization that operates the Camp Bowen summer independence camps, independent living skills training, and outreach programs benefiting people who are blind and Deafblind.
 It also facilitates the Bowen Island Accessibility Group, a program for people with disabilities on Bowen Island, BC.

 - We are not an organization speaking on behalf of blind and Deafblind people; rather we are an organization of blind and Deafblind people speaking for ourselves;

 - We believe that with training and opportunity blindness and Deafblindness can be reduced to the level of a nuisance;

 - We believe that blindness and Deafblindness are not handicaps, but characteristics;

 - We believe it is respectable to be blind or Deafblind;